-Stained Glass Cookies – Rolled sugar cookies cut out and filled with crushed Jolly Rancher candies which melt and create a stained-glass effect.
+These Stained Glass Cookies are rolled sugar cookies cut out and filled with crushed Jolly Rancher candies which melt and create a stained-glass effect.
 There are a Christmas cookie that kids both young and old will love.

 Or is it the other way around?
 Anywho…We’re having a 12 Days of Cookies Party over on the 365 Days of Baking Facebook page and LOTS of people have been sharing LOTS of cookies!!